 On arrival your meeting point is the airport in Sofia, the capital of Bulgaria.
 You will meet your guide at the airport at a time that will be confirmed once we have all the arrival times of the members of your group.
-Your flight should arrive no later than 1400hrs in time for the group transfer to the famous city of Plovdiv where you will be staying in a family hotel in the historical centre.
-The transfer by private minibus will take approximately 1h30.
-If you arrive early in the morning it is easy to visit Sofia while waiting for other group members to arrive, but we do ask that you return to the airport for the group transfer.
+Your flight should arrive no later than 1400hrs to allow time for a tour of the city of Sofia in the afternoon.
+If your flight arrives after the group transfer has departed we can organise a pick up for you at a cost of 10 Euros to be paid to the driver.
 The airport in Sofia is less than 30 minutes from the city centre.
-We will provide a time for the group pick-up at the airport once we have everyones flight arrival times.

 It is a condition of booking that you have appropriate insurance for your chosen activity, including emergency helicopter rescue, repatriation, medical costs, as well as trip cancellation/curtailment insurance in the event of you being unable to join/complete the trip.